pbertera/SIPp-by-example/README.md

 ## Hold call scenario (hold from UAS)

-This scenario is a little bit different from the previous one: in this case the hold re-INVITE is send by the UAS.
+The scenario in the [Hold-UAS](Hold-UAS) folder is a little bit different from the previous one: in this case the hold re-INVITE is send by the UAS.
 For this reason the UAS need to save the original `From` header and the `Contact` URI from the UAC request.

 ### The UAS